 CGI artist with many years of experience in the film, animation, and video game industries.
 Some highlights include Fox’s The Simpsons, The Fantastic Four, Discovery Channel’s Shark Week, Sex and the City, and The Secret Life of Walter Mitty.
 Mr. Gend has also been working in higher education for the last 8 years teaching a variety of topics that include digital sculpture, dynamic simulation, traditional modeling, character rigging, MEL scripting, lighting, texturing, and more.
 He also spent time working in curriculum development and as a director of media arts at several schools.
 Some of Peter’s most recent clients include Nickelodeon and Pluralsight.

-Ric Gibbs, Development
+Ric Gibbs, Film and TV Development

 Writer and filmmaker whose work includes Shadow Conspiracy starring Charlie Sheen and Donald Sutherland.
 Mr. Gibbs has worked with producers such as Mark Wahlberg & Stephen Levinson, Jon Landau & James Cameron, Gale Anne Hurd, and Lawrence Bender, as well as with Paramount Studios, Universal, USA, Fox, NBC, and Warner Brothers Television.
 In addition to his screen work, he has written two novels.
 His current non-fiction book Quick, Where’s My Cape? explores the world of myths and superheroes and their role in pop culture.